Hacker News

 I'd like to also point out that unlike the 2008 crisis with margin calls which were highly subjective based on difficult projections of housing prices and defaults and correlations (think AIG-FP), here, these were pretty simple equity swaps.
 Valuing these assets is not difficult

-4 hours ago by credit_guy
+4 years ago by credit_guy

 There are many interesting quotes, but for me this is the one that explains everything: